This guide shows how to schedule and customise meal and rest breaks.

 Delete any breaks you no longer need by clicking the Trash icon.

-Don't forget to click Save before you close the modal and then publish your shift.
+5. Don't forget to click Save before you close the popup and then publish your shift.

 If you add a start/end time to your breaks, you can change your Schedule view to see how this affects your team's schedule and ensure you have sufficient coverage throughout the day.

 To view the breaks on a schedule, simply change your Schedule view to either View: Area | Day or View: Employee | Day using the view selector.

 How Team members start and stop their breaks